XeryusTC/map18xx/README.md

 be the same as the `base_tile` key.
 The meaning of other entries depends on what the tile definition used as `text_id`.

-To specify the amounts available of each tile there is an `amounts` array, it looks like
+To specify the amounts available of each tile there is an `amounts` map, it looks like
 ```JSON
 "amounts": {